Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Example Episodes

 ---

 **I. Who Are the Market Gurus?
 A Gallery Across Eras**

 Market gurus are as old as investing itself.
-In the 20th century, Benjamin Graham fathered “value investing,” while his protégé Warren Buffett became perhaps the most famous investor alive—dubbed the “Oracle of Omaha.”
-Peter Lynch’s knack for picking winning stocks made him a mutual fund superstar at Fidelity in the 1980s.
-On the global stage, George Soros’ bold bets famously “broke the Bank of England.”
+In the 20th century, Benjamin Graham fathered ,,value investing,'' while his prot\'eg\'e Warren Buffett became perhaps the most famous investor alive---dubbed the ,,Oracle of Omaha.''
+Peter Lynch's knack for picking winning stocks made him a mutual fund superstar at Fidelity in the 1980s.
+On the global stage, George Soros' bold bets famously ,,broke the Bank of England.''

 In more recent times, figures like Ray Dalio, founder of Bridgewater Associates, Cathie Wood of ARK Invest, and media personalities such as Jim Cramer or Chamath Palihapitiya have captured investor imaginations.
-Whether through bestselling books, viral interviews, or social media influence, these individuals shape the investment landscape—sometimes as much as the underlying fundamentals.
+Whether through bestselling books, viral interviews, or social media influence, these individuals shape the investment landscape---sometimes as much as the underlying fundamentals.

 ---

 **II.
 The Psychology: Authority in a Storm**